Detecting Where Effects Occur by Testing Hypotheses in Order: Discussion

 \section{Discussion}

 An analyst with a block-randomized experiment and a pre-specified hierarchy can now do the following: test the overall null at the root, divide the blocks into groups, and continue testing down the tree, stopping in any branch where the null is not rejected.
-If only weak FWER control is needed --- the standard in exploratory research --- the stopping rule and valid-test conditions suffice, and no further adjustment is required.
-If strong FWER control is needed, one checks the error load: when power decays fast enough relative to the branching factor, the unadjusted procedure already controls FWER in the strong sense (Theorem~\ref{thm:strong_fwer_adj}).
-When the error load exceeds~1, the adaptive $\alpha$-adjustment with branch pruning compensates for the many simultaneously tested families while recovering alpha from branches that fail to reject (Remark~\ref{thm:root_adjust} and Theorem~\ref{thm:fwer_control_adaptive}).
-The \texttt{manytestsr} R package implements these approaches.
+If only weak FWER control is needed ---for exploratory research --- the stopping rule and valid-test conditions suffice, and no further adjustment is required.
+If strong FWER control is needed, the analyst checks the error load: when power decays fast enough relative to the branching factor, the unadjusted procedure already controls the FWER in the strong sense (Supplement Proposition~\suppref{prop:strong_fwer_adj}{2}).
+When the error load is larger, the analyst runs the same top-down procedure with the per-depth $\alpha_\ell$ tightened by the adaptive $\alpha$-schedule, by a rule that depends on the tree's shape and on whether branches are pruned.
+Table~\ref{tab:four_regimes} maps each case to the theorem that proves it; the proofs are in the Supplement.

-The method works best when the experimental design provides a natural hierarchy and blocks are numerous.
-With few blocks, the most powerful bottom-up adjustments like the Hommel procedure are nearly as powerful, because the tree is shallow and the structured approach has little room to exploit the stopping rule.
+The method works when the experimental design supplies an administrative hierarchy of blocks --- sites within states, cohorts within sites --- and works best when blocks are numerous.
+With few blocks, the most powerful bottom-up adjustments like the Hommel procedure are nearly as powerful, because the tree is shallow and the top-down procedure has little room to exploit the stopping rule.
 The gains are largest in experiments with dozens to hundreds of blocks organized in several levels --- the setting of multi-site education trials, multi-center clinical trials, and large-scale field experiments.
-The current development of adaptive $\alpha$-adjustment requires estimates of power at each level, which depend on assumptions about effect sizes and the test statistic's distribution; however, in many practical settings the error load is small enough that no adjustment is needed at all.
-When adjustment is needed, branch pruning provides a meaningful power gain --- nearly doubling the number of true discoveries in the DPP simulation --- at no cost to FWER control.

-Several extensions remain.
-Data-dependent splitting algorithms would extend the method to experiments without administrative hierarchies and could connect this testing-based approach to other approaches aiming to understand how treatment effects vary by covariate values (\S~\ref{sec:limitations}).
-FDR-oriented variants using alpha-investing could offer more detections when researchers are willing to tolerate a higher false discovery rate.